lucy-kim/altmix-readmit/action-plan-labormix-readmit.md

 # Action plan for the paper “Alternative Work Arrangement and Performance: Evidence from Nurses in Home Health Care”

 ##	Story
-If a patient sees a nurse in alternative work arrangement, do bad things happen?
+If a patient sees a nurse in alternative work arrangement, does it increase the risk of rehospitalization?

 ##	Main analysis